 The Academic Program

 Academic Major: The Academic Major promotes discipline of thought and depth of understanding as it is articulated within a specific field.
 Within the Major, students are held accountable for discovering the evolving questions within the field and the prevailing methods that lead to greater understanding.
-Practice within their chosen discipline will constitute about a third of students' coursework as they develop an appreciation for the culture and content of their academic home.
+Practice within a chosen discipline will constitute about a third of students' course work as they develop an appreciation for the culture and content of their academic home.

 Electives: Electives require further breadth of inquiry and provide further opportunities for students to individually design their curricular choices.
 In consultation with their academic advisors, students choose about one-third of their courses as electives.
 These choices may be a mix of structured options, such as a concentration or a semester of off-campus study, or they may be more flexible reflections of personal interest.
 With careful planning, General Education, the Academic Major, and Electives blend into a coherent and meaningful educational experience.
 These three spheres provide breadth, depth, and flexibility in a liberal arts education nurturing independent thought, rationality, and a capacity for humane self-determination.